Monitoring dogs during minimally invasive laparoscopic surgery

 Principal Investigator: Wanda Gordon-Evans, DVM, PhD, DACVS, DACVSMR

-Contact: Chris Thomson, DVM - Small Animal Surgery Resident, firstname.lastname@example.org
+Contact: Alena Strelchik, DVM - Small Animal Surgery Resident, [email protected]

 During minimally invasive laparoscopic surgery, the abdominal cavity is insufflated (filled with CO2 gas) to allow better visualization.
 This technique offers several advantages over conventional surgery, such as reduced postoperative pain, shorter hospitalization times, and improved visualization of vital structures.
-Although we are routinely performing laparoscopy in various patients, we have yet to fully explore how this affects particular cardiovascular systems, such as the organ blood flow and the effect on the lungs.
+Although we are routinely performing laparoscopy in various patients, we have yet to fully explore how this affects particular cardiovascular systems, such as the portal vein blood flow.
 Through the proposed work, we will generate data that will aid in optimizing laparoscopic surgery for various disease states.